 When a person is injured in an accident due to another party, they often want to seek justice for their suffering.
 After a restaurant accident, this can be accomplished by filing a personal injury claim to hold the establishment liable.
 In order to be successful, the injured party is required to prove that the owner was negligent.
 This can be done by showing that the restaurant owner knew, or should have reasonably known, about the dangerous condition that led to the accident and failed to correct the issue.

 If an injured person wants to pursue legal action, it is important to know that there is a deadline for doing so.
 In the state of Pennsylvania, the statute of limitations on filing a personal injury claim is two years from the date of the accident.
 If successful, the injured party may be able to receive significant compensation.
 This is provided to cover any damages, economic and non-economic, that stem from the accident.

 Contact our Firm

-If you or a loved one has been in any type of personal injury accident in Pennsylvania, it’s important that you contact an experienced lawyer to help you with your case and to make sure that you are not taken advantage of by insurance companies.
-Contact attorney Rand Spear at 215-985-2424 to get the right attorney in your corner.
+If you or a loved one has been injured at a food establishment in Pennsylvania, it’s important that you contact an experienced restaurant accident lawyer to help you with your case and to make sure that you are not taken advantage of.
+Contact Spear Greenfield to get the right attorney in your corner.